Coronavirus death toll rises to 12 in NSW

 Other confirmed coronavirus cases in NSW include two radiation therapists from Westmead Hospital, a student from St Michael’s Primary School in Belfield and a child who attended Woodport Early Learning Centre in Erina on the Central Coast.

-A nurse at Anglican Care’s Storm Retirement Village in Taree on the mid-north coast has also tested positive for the virus.
+A nurse at Anglican Care’s Storm Retirement Village in Taree on the mid-north coast has also tested positive.

 NSW Health said there have been a small number of COVID-19 cases with an unknown source in Taree, with the local health district promoting testing of residents in the area.